 Mission: To provide the best possible comprehensive EMS System, by: responding to its communities’ needs, preserving life, improving health, and respecting the stakeholders.

 A quick look at the most clinical superior EMS systems in the country (Austin/Travis County, Wake County North Carolina, King County Washington) reveal a similiar model structure.
-The department currently handles over 5,000 calls a year and nearly 8,000 request for services (RFS) per year.
+The department currently handles over 7,000 calls a year and over 9,000 request for services (RFS) per year.
 The department believes in a maintaining a comprehensive system that is capable of handling 911 calls, Emergency Transfers, Critical Care Services, Non-emergency transfers, and even Rescue Paramedic Services to the visitors and residents of Washington County.